 These are the criteria that were important to me as I tested and evaluated these products:

 Of course, this is the most important concern for me.
-Since January of 2015, I and some of my patients who volunteered to help have spent at least a month or more taking each of hundreds of products for a spin to see what really works.
+Since January of 2015, I and some of my patients who volunteered to help me have spent at least a month or more taking hundreds of products for a spin to see what really works.
 Not only does a product have to work well to score well, but we took into consideration whether a product made a difficult task (like flossing, for example) easier or more fun.

 If you haven’t heard of the EWG (Environmental Working Group), check them out!
 They’re a great database of information and safety assessments for over 69,000 products, from shampoo to toothpaste to the foods we eat.
 Every ingredient in the products we tested was evaluated using EWG safety data.

 It’s a common misconception that our mouths need to be cleaned out with strong solutions to obliterate bacteria and produce a tingly-clean feeling afterwards—on the contrary, these harsh chemicals upset the healthy balance in the mouth that keeps the mouth (and body) healthy.
 Everything from exposure to plastics and harsh detergents such as SLS (sodium lauryl sulfate) was taken into consideration.
 The best ingredients are safe, gentle, and effective—and that’s what you’ll find on this list.

 How available is the product?
 Is it available on Amazon or the local drugstore, or do you have to hunt through a local natural foods shop to find it?